yilab/shelloid/README.md

 The Node.js Web Application Server that simplifies the development of secure & dependable web applications/services.

-Features built-in simulator for controlled functional testing of application/controller logic (work in progress - see below).
+Features built-in simulator for controlled functional testing of application/controller logic.

 Key features (at the moment):